beluganos/beluganos/doc/configure-ansible.md

 At first, you should edit [inventory file](http://docs.ansible.com/ansible/latest/intro_inventory.html) at `etc/playbooks/hosts`.
 The container name and group name should be described here.
 This name will be only used internal configurations.

 In general, one-to-one correspondence between group name and container name is assumed except VRF environments.
-For example, if your group name is *lxd-group* and your container name (i.e. routing instance name) is *master-instance*, please edit as follows:
+For example, if your group name is "*lxd-group*" and your container name (i.e. routing instance name) is "*master*", please edit as follows:

 ```
 $ cd ~/beluganos/etc/playbooks/